Skip to main content

 Relational and NoSQL Databases

-You develop your ability to design and implement database applications to meet business needs.
-A case study is used to follow the system development life cycle, and you develop a server database application from inception to implementation for a real world scenario.
+Learn how to design and implement database applications to meet business needs using industry-standard database technologies.
+Use a case study to follow the system development lifecycle, and develop a server database application for a real-world scenario.
+Explore rational and NoSQL database technologies to design and build solutions.

 Web Apps and Services

-This module explores the underlying technologies of how the web works, and investigates how to use professional tools to construct web apps and web services.
-You study the principles, patterns, libraries, frameworks and techniques used to engineer good-quality software components ready to participate in enterprise-style software system architectures.
-The module builds upon and extends previous programming experience and knowledge, and understanding of data modelling and persistence.
+Explore the underlying technologies of how the web works and investigate how to use professional tools to construct web apps and web services.
+Study the principles, patterns, libraries, frameworks and techniques to engineer good-quality software components ready to use in enterprise-style software system architectures.
+Build on and extend your previous programming experience, and knowledge and understanding of data modelling and persistence.

 Optional work placement year